 - Keyword stuffing - Unnatural repetition

-- Separate pages for similar keywords - Should be clustered
+- Separate pages for similar keywords - Should be clustered into one page

 - Forgetting conversion - Traffic without purpose